Amity University | B.Sc Admissions 2025

 Correct option: B

-Solution: Following is the correct sequence of types of capital in company’s Balance Sheet while preparing notes to accounts-
+Solution: Following is the correct sequence of types of capital in a company’s Balance Sheet while preparing notes to accounts-

 D: Authorised Capital